Kequc/kequapp.github.io/content/4-advanced-usage/2-cors-and-options-requests.md

 The framework automatically attaches four additional headers to `OPTIONS` responses. `'Valid'` and `'Access-Control-Allow-Methods'` will correctly identify all methods available at the requested url. `'Access-Control-Allow-Headers'` will return headers that the client specified. `'Content-Length'` will be `0`.

 In addition, the default response code for `OPTIONS` requests is `204`.
-To change any of this behavior or add more headers to `OPTIONS` responses, we use an action.
+To change any of this behavior or add more headers to `OPTIONS` responses, you use an action.

 ```javascript
 createApp({